Lymkin/myWebServerAsync/README.md

 # myWebServerAsync
 myWebServerAsync library for ESP8266/NodeMCU Arduino IDE.

-This is a redesign of of project:  https://github.com/nailbuster/myWebServerAsync
+This is a redesign of project:  https://github.com/nailbuster/myWebServerAsync

 Changes from the original: